What is a sinus X-ray?

 into different positions if you have had recent surgery or an injury.
 The technologist

-will use all possible comfort measures and do the scan as quickly as possible to minimize
+will use all possible comfort measures and do the scan as quickly as possible to reduce

 any discomfort or pain.